Meet the team!

 Jesse DesRosier, Amskapi Pikuni

-Jesse is a husband, father and relative and friend, to many on the Blackfeet reservation.
-He is a Blackfoot language teacher, tribal cultural knowledge keeper, artist , storyteller, and leader.
+Jesse is a father, relative and friend, to many on the Blackfeet reservation.
+He is a Blackfoot language teacher, knowledge keeper, artist , storyteller, and leader.
 He grew up and resides on the Blackfeet Reservation.
 Jesse is an U.S. Marine veteran.
 He is also the Iron Shield Creative logo artist.